Spinal Cord Research Meetings

 - September 22 - Lab introductions, discussion of new presentation ideas, discussion of core facilities

-- September 8 - Dr. Sarah Johnson, Office of Technology Commercialization, and Dr. Katherine Jordan, Drexel Coulter Program Director.
+- September 8 - Dr. Sarah Johnson, Drexel Applied Innovation, and Dr. Katherine Jordan, Drexel Coulter Program Director.
 Both are experts in the area of technology transfer and potential clinical translation of basic research

 - June 23 - Dr. Guillaume Caron - Exercise modulates pre-synaptic inhibition after SCI

 - June 16 - Temple-Shriner’s Symposium - no PPG

 - June 9 - Vitaliy Marchenko - "Epidural stimulation for maintaining fictive breathing following high cervical complete spinal cord injury - focus on phrenic nucleus"